themadseventeen/war-thunder-datamine-scripts/README.md

 # Description of included scirpts
 GiveNationBonus: lists vehicles that give the "next nation bonus"

-KBandAircraft" lists aircraft that are equipped with a RWR that can detect K band (Pantsir-S1's track mode)
+KBandAircraft: lists aircraft that are equipped with a RWR that can detect K band (Pantsir-S1's track mode)